kokkos/kokkos-core-wiki/docs/source/usecases/SoA-and-AoSoA-with-Cabana.md

 : The Kokkos memory space that carries information about where to allocate storage.

 `VectorLength`
 : The vector length for the structure of arrays (optional).
-If not specified, a default defined for each each memory space is used; this value will likely need to be modified for optimal performance.
+If not specified, a default (defined per memory space) is used; this value may need to be modified for optimal performance.

 `MemoryTraits`
 : The Kokkos memory traits that tells who controls memory allocation and deallocation (optional).